phaserjs/phaser/README.md

 * Button.clearFrames method has been added.
 * Device.quirksMode is a boolean that informs you if the page is in strict (false) or quirks (true) mode.
 * Canvas.getOffset now runs a strict/quirks check and uses document.documentElement when calculating scrollTop and scrollLeft to avoid Chrome console warnings.
-* The Time class now has three new methods: addEvent, repeatEvent and loopEvent.
+* The Time class now has its own Phaser.Timer which you can access through game.time.events.
 See the new Timer examples to show how to use them.

 Bug Fixes: